BOOK US

 It could be said that David had the best clue given to him about visiting the competition.
 When being interviewed by a newspaper about the closing of the business, David said, “We always take good care of our customers.
 Our customers say that if they can’t find it anywhere else, they know they can find it in our store”.

 Jerry observed that his part of retailing was changing.
 His father operated the business in a time where customers would buy something and then call to have it serviced or repaired as necessary.
 Over the years, the type of products they sold required less and less repair; many customers simply discarded a product instead of repairing it.
-The business was also challenged by mass merchants that sold similar products at lower prices.
+The business was also challenged by mass merchants that sold similar products.

 They simply kept the doors open and took a beating in sales and profit until the point where all of their reserve money had been spent.
 Jerry closed the business and took a job working for another independent business where selling products and providing service and repair was still an option.